-12) Unique Contribution to OBTC:
+8) Unique Contribution to OBTC:

 We have presented sessions on stories before, but find that our supply of stories evolves through our experiences, readings, and encounters with other storytellers.
-In the past year we have travelled, been exposed to circumstances of pleasant and dreadful natures, and have thus generated many new stories to share.
+In the past year we have travelled, been exposed to circumstances of pleasant and dreadful natures, have listened to others, and have thus generated many new stories to share.
 In every setting where we bring stories to the table, we find that the stories change, because stories are very organic.
-Making this session interactive will also mean that we will invite participants to share their stories as well, so that different stories from ours will surface.
-We therefore consider this session as much a learning experience for us as for the participants.
+Making this session interactive will also mean that we will invite participants to share their stories, so that a give-and-take atmosphere emerges.
+We therefore consider this session as much a learning and service experience for us as for the participants.

-13) References and/or Additional Materials:
+References and/or Additional Materials:

-Marques, J., Dhiman, S., & Biberman, J. (2011).
+- Marques, J., Dhiman, S., & Biberman, J. (2011).
 Stories to Tell Your Students: Transformation toward Organizational Growth.
-Palgrave-McMillan, New York, NY.

-Marques, J., Dhiman, S., & Biberman, J. (2012).
+Palgrave-McMillan, New York, NY. - Marques, J., Dhiman, S., & Biberman, J. (2012).
 Teaching Leadership and Organizational Behavior Through Humor: Laughter as the Best Teacher.
 Palgrave-McMillan, New York, NY.